Places to eat, things to do, and general information

 Barbados' Mount Gay Distilleries Ltd. claims the title of world's oldest rum producer dating back to 1703.
 Appleton Jamaica, dating back to 1749, makes it the second oldest rum producer in the Caribbean.
 For a time, the drink was also known as "kill-devil" and it was used to trade with the young American colonies for salted fish, pork, beef, timber and livestock.
 As processing techniques improved, the drink became more palatable and popular.

 One of the first things on most visitors’ minds, especially first timers, is “Where do we go to eat?”
-The good news is, there are many fine places to eat, from Jerk chicken road-side vendors cooking from their modified metal drums, to fine dining restaurants found throughout Negril.
+The good news is, there are many fine places to eat, from Jerk chicken road-side vendors cooking from their modified metal drums, to casual, to fine dining restaurants (still casual resort wear) found throughout Negril.
+Cliff side or beach side, enjoy Italian, Chinese, American, Thai, Vegetarian, Pizza, Japanese sushi, seafood, Tacos, fusion and many others.

-Most resorts in Negril have restaurants on the property, but there are also many independent “local” restaurants that cook up wonderful local dishes like ackee and saltfish, a wonderful breakfast combination served with dumplings or Johnnycakes, fried or boiled bananas, plantain, yam and Callaloo (a Jamaican version of a vegetable very similar to spinach).
+Most resorts in Negril have restaurants on the property, but there are also many independent “local” restaurants that cook up wonderful local dishes like ackee and saltfish, a wonderful breakfast combination served with dumplings or Johnnycakes, fried or boiled bananas, plantain, yam and Callaloo (a Jamaican version of a vegetable very similar to spinach), brown stew chicken, jerk pork, curry goat, escovitch fish.

 Too Cool?
 This now famous bar is anchored on a sand bar about a 15 minute boat ride from shore in Parottee Bay in the Parish of St. Elizabeth, Jamaica.